Purpose

 Eligible applicants

-- artists/directors who work with or without a producer
+- work with or without a producer

 Read the Guide to OAC Project Programs for more eligibility information.